 The Board has submitted a legislative proposal to the Senate Business, Professions, and Economic Development Committee to amend Section 2915 of the Business and Professions Code.
-This change would redefine continuing education to a continuing professional development model.
-The committee has graciously agreed to include this change in the Board's sunset legislation.
-This model will allow licensees alternative ways to maintain competence, decrease isolation of the profession, and enhance the probability that licensees demonstrate their ongoing professional competence.
+This change would redefine continuing education with a continuing professional development model.
+The Committee has graciously agreed to include this change in the Board's sunset legislation.
+This model will allow licensees alternative ways to maintain competence, decrease isolation, and enhance the probability that ongoing professional competence can be demonstrated.